The 5 Divorce Grounds in South Carolina You Need To Know Today

 Divorce on Fault Grounds Remains Available

-Though South Carolina now offers the option of no-fault divorce, fault grounds continue to be available, and they continue to be common causes of divorce.
+Though South Carolina now offers the option of no-fault divorce, there are still fault grounds for divorce in SC, and they continue to be common causes of divorce.

 Pros and Cons of Fault and No-Fault Divorce